decretist/Dissertation/Chapter3/chapter3.md

 [Omnibonus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a363),
 *Bio-Bibliographical Guide to Medieval and Early Modern Jurists.*

-[^11]: **There is no print edition of Omnebene's adaptation (confirmed by Ken Pennington, 17 May 2021).
+[^11]: There is no print edition of Omnebene's adaptation (Ken Pennington, email to Paul Evans, 17 May 2021).
 The only online form in which the manuscript is available is a low-quality digitization of an old microfilm of Paris, Bibliothèque nationale de France, Latin 3886.
-I was therefore unable to look for any internal evidence in Omnebene's adaptation (e.g., a comment in a preface), indicating that Gratian had been his teacher.**
+I was therefore unable to look for any internal evidence in Omnebene's adaptation (e.g., a comment in a preface), indicating that Gratian had been his teacher.

 [^12]: @kuttner_repertorium_1937, 453.
 [MGH Scriptores SS 6,
 490](https://www.dmgh.de/mgh_ss_6/index.htm#page/490/mode/1up).